redis/redis/TLS.md

 Connection abstraction API is mostly done and seems to hold well for hiding implementation details between TLS and TCP.

-1. Still need to implement the equivalent of AE_BARRIER.
-Because TLS socket-level read/write events don't correspond to logical operations, this should probably be done at the Read/Write handler level.

-2. Multi-threading I/O is not supported.
+1. Multi-threading I/O is not supported.
 The main issue to address is the need to manipulate AE based on OpenSSL return codes.
 We can either propagate this out of the thread, or explore ways of further optimizing MT I/O by having event loops that live inside the thread and borrow connections in/out.

-3. Finish cleaning up the implementation.
+2. Finish cleaning up the implementation.
 Make sure all error cases are handled and reflected into connection state, connection state validated before certain operations, etc.
     - Clean (non-errno) interface to report would-block.
     - Consistent error reporting.

-4. Sync IO for TLS is currently implemented in a hackish way, i.e. making the socket blocking and configuring socket-level timeout.
+3. Sync IO for TLS is currently implemented in a hackish way, i.e. making the socket blocking and configuring socket-level timeout.
 This means the timeout value may not be so accurate, and there would be a lot of syscall overhead.
    However I believe that getting rid of syncio completely in favor of pure